 \subsection{Second-order subexponential distribution}

-This paper focuses on the second-order subexponential distributions which was first proposed by \cite{lin2012secondb} and studied by many scholars subsequently.
-For the convenience of our presentation, let us recall some related definitions and notations.
+This paper focuses on second-order subexponential distributions that were first proposed by \cite{lin2012secondb} and were studied by many scholars subsequently.
+For convenience in our presentation, let us recall some related definitions and notation.
 Assume that $\overline F(x)>0 $ holds for all $x > 0$.
 For $t>0$, write $\Delta(t):=(0,t]$,

 and

 It is known that a distribution $F$ on $[0,+\infty)$ is classified as a distribution of the subexponential class, denoted by $\mathscr{S}$, if